SmartlyDressedGames/Unturned-Docs/mapping/curated-maps.rst

 Inappropriate content
 `````````````````````

-The depicition of sexual content, or explicit references regarding sexual content, are prohibited in all forms.
+The depiction of sexual content, or explicit references regarding sexual content, are prohibited in all forms.

 Stockpile Preparation
 ---------------------